sigii1992/sigii1992/README.md

 <h1 align="center">Hi 👋, I'm Sigita :woman:</h1>
 <h3 align="center">A passionate Junior Full Stack developer from Lithuania 🇱🇹 living in the UK 🇬🇧</h3>

 <p align="left"> I am an ambitious and dedicated Junior Full Stack Developer, looking for a role where I can share my experience and expand my programming knowledge in a supportive and junior-friendly environment.
+I have recently completed <a href="https://www.makers.tech/" target="_blank" rel="noreferrer"> Makers Academy</a>, an immersive 16 week software development bootcamp where I strengthened my previous coding knowledge to the level where I can proudly say that I am ready for my first role in this industry.
 Previous work experience in construction management as well as numerous roles in hospitality.

-I have recently completed <a href="https://www.makers.tech/" target="_blank" rel="noreferrer"> Makers Academy</a>, an immersive 16 weeks software development bootcamp where I strengthened my previous coding knowledge to the level where I can proudly say that I am ready for my first role in this industry.

-Over the period in UK, working through multiple different jobs and industries trying to figure out which path to follow, I learned a lot about myself - what I am good at and what my flaws are.
+Over the last 6 years living in UK, working through multiple different jobs and industries, trying to figure out which path to follow, I learned a lot about myself - that I have a good attention to detail, that I'm very determined and focused as well as a great team player.
 These factors and constant research ultimately led me to what I really enjoy, which is coding.
 I love coding and I love the feeling after you complete a challenge or a project you were working on for a period of time.
 I would like to think I have enough discipline which makes it easier for me to keep learning something new every day.
 Although, there are some days when I feel frustrated, I do not give up and this offers me motivation to carry on.</p>
 <!-- <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=sigii1992&show_icons=true&locale=en" alt="sigii1992" /></p> -->

 <h1 align="left">Languages and Tools:</h1>